Tix3Dev/tix3dev.github.io/_posts/2022-06-06-apoptos-series-2.md

 A slab itself consists of a freelist or in other words a linked list of control buffers (bufctl).

 There are some restrictions though, as the maximum size for a cached object is 512 bytes (so called small slabs).
-If you want to know more about this issue, please consult the paper by Jeff Bonwick. `malloc` solves this problem as we will see later.
+If you want to know more about this issue, please consult the paper by Jeff Bonwick. `malloc` solves this problem as we'll see later.

 Now let's learn how to use the slab allocator: